ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/12-Adding_Ions.md

 You can see that 38 sodium and 33 chloride ions were added to the system.

->## Find the Reason of Simulation Setup Failure
+>## Why PDB to GROMACS conversion fails?
->Download the structure file 2F4K from PDB and generate the molecular topology with *pdb2gmx*:
+>Download the structure file 2F4K from PDB and try to generate the molecular topology with *pdb2gmx*:
 >~~~
 >wget http://files.rcsb.org/view/2F4K.pdb
 >gmx pdb2gmx -f 2F4K.pdb -ff amber99sb-ildn -water spce
 >~~~
 >{: .bash}
 >Why this command fails and how to fix it?
+>> ## Solution
+>> The file contains two noncanonical norleucine aminoacids (NLE65 and 70).
+GROMACS does not have parameters for this aminoacid.
+You have two options: replace norleucine with leucine or add norleucine parameters.
+>>
+> {: .solution}
 {: .challenge}

 ### Automation and Reproducibility of a Simulation Setup